 Stir the 1 teaspoon of salt into the cold water.
 This is to help the soap release from the mold easier and is especially helpful if you’re using silicone molds.
 Once the salt is stirred in, pour in the lye.
 Make sure you’re wearing proper safety gear of goggles, long sleeves & gloves.
 This mixture gets hot fast and for a few moments will give off strong fumes that you should avoid breathing in.

 Set the lye solution aside to cool.
 I left mine sitting for several hours until it reached room temperature.
-(In my house, that’s around 80 degrees F.) Normally, I work with higher temperatures, but pine tar soap needs cooler ones than normal, to help prevent it from setting up too fast.
+(In my house, that’s around 75 to 80 degrees F.) Normally, I work with higher temperatures, but pine tar soap needs cooler ones than normal, to help prevent it from setting up too fast.

 When you’re ready to make your soap, add the pine tar to the oils and stir until blended.